 Sunday Youth Group

-The youth group will meet on selected Sunday mornings from 10:45-11:45 during the spring semester.
+The youth group will meet on selected Sunday mornings from 10:45-11:45 and for outings and fun.
 Youth Group is youth-centered and teens have input on topics covered during their time together.

 Lauren Daniell, Director of Religious Education (she/her)